-We hope to learn from this prototype, so your views will be very helpful.
+Helicopter was developed internally and will continue to evolve over time and so your views will be very helpful.
 Please let us know what you think by using the form here.

 How accurate is the data?